Gaussian asymptotics of discrete $\beta$-ensembles: Law of Large Numbers

 Now fix $\hat n_i$, $i=1,\dots,k$ and choose the filling fractions $n_i(N)$ in such a way that ${|n_i(N)-N \hat n_i|\le 1}$ for all $N$ and $i$.
 We claim that $R_N(Nz)$ of Theorem \ref{Theorem_discrete_loop} converges to $R_\mu(z)$ uniformly on $\gamma$.
 Indeed, the functions $\phi^\pm_N$ converge to $\phi^\pm$ by Assumption \ref{Assumptions_ratio}.
 By \eqref{eq_x13} and Theorem \ref{Theorem_LLN} the two expectations in the definition of $R_N(Nz)$ approximate $\exp(-\theta G_{\nu}(z))$ and $\exp(-\theta G_{\nu}(z))$, respectively, where $\nu$ is the maximizer of Lemma \ref{Lemma_maximizer} with filling fractions $\frac{n_1(N)}{N}$, \dots $\frac{n_k(N)}{N}$.
 Since $\frac{n_i(N)}{N}\to \hat n_i$ as $N\to\infty$, Proposition \ref{Prop_dependence_on_filling} implies that $G_\nu(z)$ converges to $G_\mu(z)$.

-Since uniform convergence of holomorphic functions on $\gamma$ implies the same convergence inside the contour and the holomorphicity of the limit, we are done. \end{proof} \begin{remark} Alternatively, one can prove Proposition \ref{Proposition_zero_order_equation} by showing that $R_\mu(z)$ is continuous near real $x$ via combining \eqref{eq_variational_equation} with \eqref{eq_V_to_phi}. \end{remark}
+Since uniform convergence on $\gamma$ of holomorphic (everywhere inside the contour) functions $R_N(Nz)$ implies the same convergence inside the contour and the holomorphicity of the limit, we are done. \end{proof} \begin{remark} Alternatively, one can prove Proposition \ref{Proposition_zero_order_equation} by showing that $R_\mu(z)$ is continuous near real $x$ via combining \eqref{eq_variational_equation} with \eqref{eq_V_to_phi}. \end{remark}

 Despite their similar form, the analytic properties of the function $Q_\mu(z)$ are very different.
 Observe that